 In a livestream sale, the host will introduce the product and try to use the product in person.
 The host will then give out a link to the products and nurture potential customers to place the order.
 Usually, brands will give customers from livestream sale more gifts or discounts to attract more traffic and orders.

 Among all the livestream sales, the beauty category is one of the most popular ones.
-Leading hosts like Li Jiaqi and Viya can sell out a thousand sets of cosmetics within 10 seconds.
+Leading hosts like Li Jiaqi can sell out a thousand sets of cosmetics within 10 seconds.
 Sometimes popular celebrities will join the livestream for promotion.
 Some brands will even have their chairman show up in the studio to close the connection with customers.

 For instance, OLAY invited an idol group to its livestream studio at the night of November 11, 2019 for promotion.
 The 4-hour livestream sale drove OLAY’s sales to increase by 449 percent year-on-year.

 Song Xinmin, CEO of network information service provider Soudao, estimated that traffic of livestream sale on 2020 Singles Day would increase at least 50 percent.
 In the future, Chinese livestream sales will explore more ways to present the promotions so its’s influence will continue to expand.